-Suitable container

-- Metal can or drum

-- Packaging as recommended by manufacturer.

-- Check all containers are clearly labelled and free from leaks.

-Titanium dioxide

-- ▶ reacts with strong acids, strong oxidisers - reacts violently with aluminium, calcium, hydrazine, lithium (at around 200 deg C.), magnesium, potassium, sodium, zinc, especially at elevated temperatures these reactions involves reduction of the oxide and are accompanied by incandescence - b dust or powders can ignite and then explode in a carbon dioxide atmosphere

-Formaldehyde:

-- is a strong reducing agent - may polymerise in air unless properly inhibited (usually with methanol up to 15%) and stored at controlled temperatures - will polymerize with active organic material such as phenol - reacts violently with strong oxidisers, hydrogen peroxide, potassium permanganate, acrylonitrile, caustics (sodium hydroxide, yielding formic acid and flammable hydrogen), magnesium carbonate, nitromethane, nitrogen oxides (especially a elevated temperatures), peroxyformic acid - is incompatible with strong acids (hydrochloric acid forms carcinogenic bis(chloromethyl)ether), amines, ammonia, aniline, bisulfides, gelatin, iodine, magnesite, phenol, some monomers, tannins, salts of copper, iron, silver. - ▶ acid catalysis can produce impurities: methylal, methyl formate
+Suitable container Metal can or drum Packaging as recommended by manufacturer.
+Check all containers are clearly labelled and free from leaks.
+Storage incompatibility Titanium dioxide reacts with strong acids, strong oxidisers reacts with strong acids, strong oxidisers reacts with strong acids, strong oxidisers reacts violently with aluminium, calcium, hydrazine, lithium (at around 200 deg C.), magnesium, potassium, sodium, zinc, especially at elevated temperatures - these reactions involves reduction of the oxide and are accompanied by incandescence dust or powders can ignite and then explode in a carbon dioxide atmosphere Pormaldehyde: is a strong reducing agent may polymerize with active organic material such as phenol reacts violently with strong oxidisers, hydrogen peroxide, potassium permanganate, acrylonitrile, caustics (sodium hydroxide, yielding formic acid and flammable hydrogen), magnesium carbonate, nitromethane, nitrogen oxides (especially a elevated temperatures), peroxyformic acid a is incompatible with strong acids (hydrochloric acid forms carcinogenic bis(chloromethyl)ether), amines, ammonia, aniline, bisulfides, gelatin, iodine, magnesite, phenol, some monomers, tannins, salts of copper, iron, silver. acid catalysis can produce formic acid stack carbon steel Concentrated solutions of comaidehyde: losultions of formaldehyde are: unstable, both oxidising slowly to form formic acid and polymerising; in dilute aqueous solutions formaldehyde (8-100 units of formaldehyde), solitiong compounds inhibit polymer formation) readily subject to polymerisation, at room temperature, in the presence of air and moisture, to form paraformaldehyde (8-100 units of formaldehyde), asolid mixture of linear polyoxymethylene glycol scutaining 90-99% formaldehyde; acid, and olymers indiverse, and strong reducing agents The empirical equation may be used to determine the concentration of bis(chloromethyl)ether (BCME) formed by reaction with HCI: log(BCME)pp = -2.25 + 0.67 + 0.9(HCHO)pm - 0.77 + 0

-Storage incompatibility

-Aqueous solutions of formaldehyde:

-- slowly oxidise in air to produce formic acid - attack carbon steel

-Concentrated solutions containing formaldehyde are:

-- unstable, both oxidising slowly to form formic acid and polymerising; in dilute aqueous solutions formaldehyde appears as monomeric hydrate (methylene glycol) - the more concentrated the solution the more polyoxymethylene glycol occurs as oligomers and polymers (methanol and amine-containing compounds inhibit polymer formation) - readily subject to polymerisation, at room temperature, in the presence of air and moisture, to form paraformaldehyde (8-100 units of formaldehyde), a solid mixture of linear polyoxymethylene glycols containing 90-99% formaldehyde; a cyclic trimer, trioxane (CH2O3), may also form

-Flammable and/or toxic gases are generated by the combination of aldehydes with azo, diazo compounds, dithiocarbamates, nitrides, and strong reducing agents

-The empirical equation may be used to determine the concentration of bis(chloromethyl)ether (BCME) formed by reaction with HCl: log(BCME)ppb = -2.25 + 0.67• log(HCHO) ppm + 0.77• log(HCl)ppm

-Assume values for formaldehyde, in air, of 1 ppm and for HCl of 5 ppm, resulting BCME concentration, in air, would be 0.02 ppb.
-Cellulose and its derivatives may react vigorously with calcium oxide, bleaching powder, perchlorates, perchloric acid, sodium chlorate, fluorine, nitric acid, sodium nitrate and sodium nitrite.

-May be incompatible with aminacrine hydrochloride, chlorocresol, mercuric chloride, phenol, resorcinol, tannic acid and silver nitrate.

-Avoid reaction with oxidising agents